 Regarding the subtype patterns, \textsc{bebms} Subtype~2 (CSF-first, 67.9\%) corresponds to Typical AD (TAD), as CSF biomarkers become abnormal earliest; this aligns with SuStaIn Subtype~1 (47.1\%) and possibly Subtype~6 (1.7\%). \textsc{bebms} Subtype~3 (entorhinal/hippocampal-first, 28.7\%) corresponds to Limbic-predominant AD (LPAD), characterized by early medial temporal involvement; SuStaIn Subtypes~4 (7.4\%) and potentially Subtype~2 (17.1\%) reflect a similar pattern.
 Finally, \textsc{bebms} Subtype~1 (neocortical/cognitive-first with delayed hippocampal involvement, 3.4\%) corresponds to Hippocampal-sparing AD (HSAD), which matches SuStaIn Subtypes~3 (20.4\%) and~5 (6.3\%).

-Overall, \textsc{bebms} yields subtype proportions and progression patterns that more closely match the canonical findings reported in~\citep{murray2011neuropathologically}, and also produces cleaner clustering of jointly progressing biomarkers.
+Overall, \textsc{bebms} yields subtype proportions and progression patterns that more closely match the canonical findings reported in~\citet{murray2011neuropathologically}.
 However, \textsc{bebms} is not flawless: all subtypes show early entorhinal involvement, which may reflect mild overfitting or a strong entorhinal signal in ADNI.
 We caution against overinterpretation and believe our results should be treated as converging evidence to be assessed by domain experts, and not as definitive.

-Our study has several limitations.
-First, both \textsc{bebms} and SuStaIn struggle when event times of when a disease progresses were assumed to be continuous rather than ordinal.
-If the event times of a disease are not relatively evenly spaced, then neither model is a good choice.
-Future work should explore continuous-time disease progression, e.g., TEBM~\citep{wijeratne2023temporal}, with subtypes using longitudinal data.
-Second, the advantages of \textsc{bebms} are testing on only one real-world dataset.
-More work should be done to validate \textsc{bebms} on other datasets.